 Sadly, we have not bought a house yet, we haven’t found the “right one”.
 Instead of waiting another year, I signed up for a community garden.
 It has been an incredible experience so far.

 When I learn something new I usually read a few books on the topic before I start.
 This time I started sprouting seeds before reading a book about it.
 That was a mistake.
-I ended up with cucumber seedlings on my windowsill because it was too cold to put them in the ground.
+I ended up with too many cucumber seedlings on my windowsill because it was too cold to put them in the ground.
 Fortunately, I read a book about gardening before I put any seeds or seedlings into the garden.
 I found one book invaluable; it has completely changed my gardening experience.
 The book is; “All New Square Foot Gardening, Second Edition: The Revolutionary Way to Grow More In Less Space“, by Mel Bartholomew.
 After reading this book I would not waste space on planting in rows, (unless I own a commercial farm).
 Mel Bartholomew’s method of gardening is innovative and efficient.
 Square foot gardening allows you to plant a large variety of crops in a small space.
-If you are a first time gardener, like me, I highly recommend reading it.
+If you are a first time gardener, like me, I highly recommend reading this book.
 Do it before the growing season starts so you have time to start your plants from seed, which will save you money.

 Some people don’t understand why anyone would want to grow their own food when you can buy almost anything you need at the grocery store.
 (I used to feel that way).
 But now there are so many reasons to grow food for your family.
 Here are my reasons:

 1. Our food supply has been compromised.
 Pesticides, antibiotics, genetically modified organisms, and garlic raised in fecal matter in China.
 I have had it, I am fed up.
 It has become very difficult to eat food that is not contaminated with something.
 By growing the food myself I can be assured that the quality is good.
-Sure, it’s not perfect, but it is better than complacency.
+Sure, it’s not perfect, but it is better than nothing.
 (I also buy local grown).

 2. I want my daughter to know where food comes from.
 When I was child, my aunt had a peach tree in her backyard.
 I wouldn’t dream of picking a peach from it an eating it because that just seemed odd to me.
 (Life of a city girl, sigh).
 I also remember digging up scallions in my grandmother’s yard, but I was afraid to eat it because it didn’t come from the store.
 I want my daughter to know and understand what food is and where it really comes from.